How long should children be in a car seat? In seat belts?

 - Children from age 4 years old up to age 8 years old must be restrained in an appropriate booster seat.

-- Children from age 8 years old up to age 18 years old must wear a seat belt.
+- Children from age 8 years old up to age 18 years old must wear a seat belt anywhere in the vehicle.

 Are there different types of rear-facing car seats?